martinbaste/kmer-explorer/README.md

 * Check file format when uploading (currently crashes the server)
 * Allow the user to filter non-frequent kmers
 * Show the distribution of kmer frequency
+* Remove inefficiency in data formatting in the end